-- 1. The student must meet with the department manager to request an application for a Leave of Absence. - 2.
+- 1. The student must notify the Director of their Leave of Absence request in writing, including pertinent documentation of leave requirements. - a.
+Requests must be written, signed, and dated, including the reasoning for the request PRIOR to the leave of absence - b.
+If unforeseen circumstances prevent the student from providing a prior written request, the institute may grant the Leave of Absence request if the decision is documented, and the written request is collected at a later date. - 2.
 The staff member will issue the student a "Change of Status" form, which will serve as written application for the Leave. - 3.
 The petitioning student will then meet with the staff member responsible for student services and the Student Financial Services officer for approvals.